COVID-19: Important Information from Sharp Community

 At Sharp Community Medical Group, we understand you may have questions about your health and how to access care near you.
 You can rest easy knowing that high quality care options are available, conveniently from your home or located right in your neighborhood.
 Now more than ever, it's important to get the care you need wherever you are.

 In this ever-changing climate, please find details on what to do if you are not feeling well, the best ways to reach your Sharp Community doctor and receive care, COVID-19 vaccination, testing, health tips and more.

 Call your doctor first.

 If you are not feeling well, call your Sharp Community doctor before going to their office or to any of our contracted urgent care and MinuteClinic locations.
-Your doctor will advise you on the best way to receive the care you need without compromising your health, and the health of other patients and their staff.
+Your doctor will advise you on the best way to receive the care you need without compromising your health, and the health of other patients and office staff.

 Try a video and phone visit.